MarvinLavechin/daem/publication/generators_and_depth/README.md

 |dense net|3 + 2 * n_dense_blocks * n_dense_layers + 3|

 The additional 6 layers for residual, highway and dense net correspond to the 3 encoder and 3 decoder layers.

+The u net contains fewer layers, but has a filter size of 64 instead of 32 for residual, highway and dense net.